 Exercise can help you Improve Your Self-Confidence in a number of ways:

-It Makes You Feel Better
+Exercise Makes You Feel Better

-When you feel better physically, you feel better mentally.
+According to a center for CBT Therapy in London, when you feel better physically, you feel better mentally.
 You are better able to take on challenges.
 You feel more interested in exploring new places and meeting new people.
 You have the energy to overcome obstacles.

 Exercise helps you to feel better physically and mentally, helping you to develop a positive attitude and the emotional stamina needed to take on personal goals.

-It Makes You Look Better
+Exercise Makes You Look Better

 When we aren’t happy with the way we look, we develop body image issues and low self-esteem.
 Therefore, when we aren’t happy with the way we look, we often aren’t happy with the people we are.
 Negative self-talk can become overwhelming, permeating our thoughts and influencing our actions.